Alatr/frontend-project-lvl3/README.md

 # RSS aggregator

-The rss aggregator allows you to subscribe to news and follow their updates.
-All you need to do is insert the link of the  rss aggregator and click the add button, and if the aggregator is valid you will see a list of all available posts.
+The rss aggregator allows you to subscribe rss feeds and follow their updates.
+All you need to do is insert the link of the rss feeds and click the add button, and if the rss feeds link is valid you will see a list of all available posts.
 Posts that have not yet been read are in bold font.
 Important it is impossible to add 2 identical aggregator links.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/Alatr/frontend-project-lvl3/workflows/hexlet-check/badge.svg)](https://github.com/Alatr/frontend-project-lvl3/actions)